 | Event-driven architectures | EDA wires microservices together asynchronously and adds resilience. |

-- Performance: What latencies and throughput rates are realistic, especially for inter-service communication?
+- Performance — what latency and throughput are realistic, especially for inter-service calls?

-- Team skills: Which technologies does the current team already master, and how much learning is needed for new approaches?
+- Team skills — what does the team already know, and how much learning does a new approach cost?

-- Browser support: Which API types work directly in the browser, which only internally?
+- Browser support — which types work directly in the browser, which only internally?

-Pro tip: Factor in a possible architecture switch already in the MVP stage.
-Consistent use of abstraction layers lets you migrate individual services to gRPC or EDA later without rebuilding the entire product.
-Modular designs are significantly cheaper to maintain over the long term.
+Pro tip: Plan for a possible architecture switch from the MVP.
+Consistent abstraction layers let you migrate individual services to gRPC or EDA later without rebuilding the whole product.
+Modular designs are markedly cheaper to maintain.

 REST is the natural starting point for most SaaS products.
 The architecture builds on the HTTP protocol, uses standardised methods like GET, POST, PUT and DELETE, and works according to the CRUD principle (create, read, update, delete).
 Communication is stateless — every request carries all necessary information.

-The best-known REST problem is overfetching: the client receives more data than needed because the endpoint returns a fixed data structure.
+Weaknesses.
+The classic one is overfetching: the client receives more data than needed because the endpoint returns a fixed data structure.
 At an endpoint like /users/123, the front-end may receive twenty fields when it only needs three.
-Negligible for simple products.
-For data-intensive applications or mobile clients on limited bandwidth, it becomes a real performance problem.
+Negligible for simple products, a real problem for data-heavy or bandwidth-limited mobile clients.

 "For growing SaaS products, consistent API versioning (v1, v2) is decisive — it keeps existing clients working while enabling new features."